 Securing Legacy Applications

-There has been a great improvement in the security of new languages/frameworks, which makes it harder to write insecure applications, at least from an injection point of view.
+There has been a great improvement in the security of new languages/frameworks.
+This makes it harder to write insecure applications, at least from an injection point of view.

-However, the elephant in the room is the hundreds, even thousands, of legacy applications that exist in companies, that perform mission critical functions, and that are not going anywhere anytime soon.
+However, the elephant in the room is the hundreds, possibly thousands, of legacy applications that exist in companies.
+These are performing mission critical functions and are not going anywhere anytime soon.

 This Working Session will discuss how best to secure these legacy applications.

 - How to understand the risk posed by these applications